Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/attachments-sync/Not_allowed_attachment_size.md

 ---
 # (Required) Ensure all values are filled up
-name: "Not allowed size of attachment"
+name: "Not allowed size of attachment on MM"
 status: Active
 priority: Normal
 folder: attachments-sync